zeinabourhane/zeinabourhane.github.io/cv.md

 **Teaching and Projects**

-Co supervision of MSc students; Participation in multi-institutional projects (AQUASALT, MOBIDIC, CARUSO), contributing to grant writing that secured funding; Stakeholder engagement in French, arabic & English.
+Co supervision of MSc students; Participation in multi-institutional projects (AQUASALT, MOBIDIC, CARUSO), contributing to grant writing that secured funding; Stakeholder engagement in French, English & arabic.

 ---
 ## Languages